MarcelMG/marcelmg.github.io/_posts/2020-8-18-cnn_speech_keyword_recognizer.md

 <video src="https://github.com/MarcelMG/marcelmg.github.io/raw/master/misc/cnn_keyword_recognition_demo.mp4" width="800" height="270" controls preload></video>
 As we can see the performance is quite good, although there are some wrong recognitions.
 We could decrease the probability of wrong recognitions by increasing the probability threshold, but this would at the same time increase the probability of missing a correct recognition, so there is a trade-off.

 The resulting performance is of course not to be compared with state-of-the art speech recognizers, but it is still nice to see that such acceptable results can be achieved offline (i.e. with the recognition running on your own PC and not on a server).
-To improve the performance there are some possibilities, e.g.:
+To improve the performance there are some possibilities I can think of:
 * larger training dataset (although this one is already quite large)
 * tweaking the CNN model architecture
 * training with different parameters and/or optimization algorithm
 * using more (or less?) of the MFC coefficients
 * adding natural recorded noise of different types instead of artificially random gaussian noise
+* filter the recorded audio to emphasize the voice frequency range and remove noise

 I hope this journey into Machine Learning, CNNs and speech recognition was as interesting for you as it was for me.
 Stay tuned for the next project!